isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

    :align: center

 Currently, ISB-CGC hosts over 300 Open Access BigQuery Tables.
 Each table has been curated to include detailed table and field descriptions as well as table labels allowing users to search for BigQuery tables of interest using a wild card search or via available filters.
-The filters consist of a combination of a multi-select dropdown lists and checkboxes.
-Boolean operators "OR" as well as "AND" are supported for multiple inputs.